rootisgod/rootisgod/content/posts/2022/2022-01-08-Creating-Workers-In-Octopus-Deploy-Using-KIND.md

 categories: linux docker kubernetes k8s kind octopusdeploy
 date: "2022-01-08T09:00:00Z"
 title: Creating Workers In Octopus Deploy Using KIND to Create Local K8S Clusters
-draft: true
+draft: false
 ---

+This will be a post foremost about Octopus Deploy.
+I appreciate not everyone uses this, so it's appeal will be limited, but I found a great trick that is too good not to share.
+So here it is.

 One of the relatively new features in Octopus that I think is a complete gamechanger is the ability to run steps from a docker container.
 This simple addition means you can have a container decked out with all the tools you need to do a terraform/ansible/whatever deployment and no longer have to worry about the worker agent having the software available or installed.
 This is fantastic.
 That feature turns a single worker that can handle an almost unlimited set of scenarios.
 See here for more info.

 https://octopus.com/blog/workers-explained#customized-software

 The only real issue is that while workers now run containers and will run multiple tasks at once, they can start to block each other and so one worker that everyone shares probably doesn't cut it, except for small environments.
 If we could have dynamic workers that would start and stop when required, much like Octopus Cloud (https://octopus.com/docs/infrastructure/workers/dynamic-worker-pools), things would be much nicer.
 Well, I don't think we can have that in an Octopus Server which is self-hosted.
-There is a blog post on running workers on a Kubernetes Cluster here (https://octopus.com/blog/kubernetes-workers) and that is a great way to get that kind of behavior.
-But, as always their is a downside, and in case it is that K8S clusters tend to be;
+There is a blog post on running workers on a Kubernetes Cluster here (https://octopus.com/blog/kubernetes-workers) and that is a great way to get towards that kind of behavior.
+But, as always there is a downside, and in case it is that K8S clusters tend to be;
 - Expensive to run
 - Outside of the host network where the Octopus Deploy Server VM is (i'm sure you could do VNET peers and things, but again, the cost in Azure/AWS is not trivial)
 - Can be a real pain to configure and permission

-In my particular use case I would much prefer to host the Octopus Server as a VM and then take advantage of hosting workers in a K8s cluster that is as local as possible.
+In my particular use case I would much prefer to host the Octopus Server as a VM and then take advantage of hosting workers in a K8S cluster that is as local as possible.
 So, finally i'll get to the point, this post will show how to use [KIND](https://www.rootisgod.com/2021/Cheap-and-Accessible-Kubernetes-Clusters-with-KIND/) to host multiple clusters on a single Linux host and create workers from them.

 Something like this maybe?
 Well, we can make it a reality!